johnnyfivepi/tailscale-on-raspberry-pi/README.md

 Tailscale creates a private network called a **tailnet**, built on top of WireGuard, an open-source VPN protocol.
 The magic of Tailscale is that it simplifies the peer-to-peer mesh networking, handling much of the heavy lifting for us.
 [Insert an appreciative sigh of relief here: we no longer need to manage a traditional VPN server or "trust" a commercial VPN service.]

-**Note:** Going through this process yesterday was relatively quick, but I wanted to make sure I understood what I was doing, what I was observing, and what speedbumps I might have been accidentally speeding over.
+**Note:** Going through this process yesterday was relatively quick, but I wanted to make sure I understood what I was doing, what I was observing, and what speed-bumps I might have been accidentally speeding over.
 While catching some air was fun for all but the metaphorical vehicle's suspension, we'll slow down a bit in this guide, taking it step by step, ensuring we understand the process, and troubleshooting any bumps along the way.

 ---